kcunning/job-translations/README.md

 # job-translations
-This is where the job translations repo will go
+This is where the job translations repo will totally go